 Lev Anderson’s films and photographs explore his deep interest in local communities, urban infrastructures, climate and wilderness.
 His work includes the heralded music documentary Everyday Sunshine: The Story of Fishbone.

-Jenn Chavez is a radio announcer for Oregon Public Broadcasting and producer for Think Out Loud.
-Previously, she reported on issues impacting underrepresented communities for XRAY-FM and was co-host of The Film Show on KBOO.
+Jenn Chavez is a radio announcer for Oregon Public Broadcasting.
+Previously, she was a producer for OPB’s Think Out Loud, a reporter for XRAY-FM focusing on issues impacting underrepresented communities, and co-host of The Film Show on KBOO.

 Mikai Lewis is a multi-media artist who uses film, photography, ecology, and writing to articulate and manifest emotional and enlightening commentary, and positive alternative realities, for her audiences.